matjlars/funky/README.md

 j()->greeter->greet();
 ```

-This causes the janky framework to automatically load the greeter class, instantiate it as an object and save that reference, so the second time you use j()->greeter, it is actually the same object.
+This causes the funky framework to automatically load the greeter class, instantiate it as an object and save that reference, so the second time you use j()->greeter, it is actually the same object.
-This is literally all the Janky framework does (which is a good thing, that means it's *very* lightweight), and from there, it's all about the great services that only get loaded if you use them.
+This is literally all the Funky framework does (which is a good thing, that means it's *very* lightweight), and from there, it's all about the great services that only get loaded if you use them.

 Models, Views, and Controllers
 --------------------------

-Since MVC is great, there are some great ways of organizing larger projects using MVC in Janky.
+Since MVC is great, there are some great ways of organizing larger projects using MVC in Funky.

 First: controllers.
-1) In order to use controllers, you need the .htaccess file that janky comes with in order to redirect all requests to the top level index.php page.
+1) In order to use controllers, you need the .htaccess file that funky comes with in order to redirect all requests to the top level index.php page.
 2) On that page (top level index.php), you must call the router service's route function.

 ```php